Advantages and disadvantages of ceramic brake discs

 Installing ceramic discs

-Installing ceramic brake discs requires the right tools and experience.
-It is recommended that it be done by a professional.
-Before installing, make sure your brake system is compatible with ceramic discs.
+Installing ceramic brake discs requires the proper tools and experience.
+It's recommended that it be performed by a professional.
+Before installation, ensure your braking system is compatible with ceramic discs.

 The installation process includes: